Hell's Kitchen (American TV series) season 24

-The twenty-fourth season of the American competitive reality television series Hell's Kitchen (subtitled as Hell's Kitchen: Battle of the States) premiered on Fox on September 25, 2025.
-Gordon Ramsay returned as host and head chef, while Season 11–14 sous-chef James Avery returned as the Blue Team's sous-chef, and Season 14 semifinalist and Season 17 winner Michelle Tribble returned as the Red Team's sous-chef.
+The twenty-fourth season of the American competitive reality television series Hell's Kitchen (subtitled as Hell's Kitchen: Battle of the States) premiered on Fox on September 25, 2025, and concluded on January 22, 2026.
+Gordon Ramsay returned as host and head chef, while Michelle Tribble returned as the Red Team's sous-chef and James Avery returned as the Blue Team's sous-chef.
 Marino Monferrato returned as maître d'.
-All the episodes, like the previous season, were filmed at Hell's Kitchen Restaurant at Foxwoods Resort Casino in Ledyard, Connecticut where the winner will become head chef in addition to receiving $250,000.
+All of the episodes, like the previous season, were filmed at Foxwoods Resort Casino in Ledyard, Connecticut where the winner became head chef at the Hell's Kitchen Restaurant in addition to receiving $250,000.

+The season was won by sous-chef Ellie Parker, with fellow sous-chef Jada Vidal finishing second.

 Production

 On March 26, 2024, it was announced that Hell's Kitchen was renewed for a twenty-third and twenty-fourth season, with the twenty-fourth season, subtitled Battle of the States, premiering on September 25, 2025.

 Chefs

 Twenty chefs competed in Season 24, consisting of each chef being from a different state.